Working hours

 Key facts

-• You must take reasonable steps to ensure that employees do not work more than an average of 48 hours a week (excluding lunch breaks).
+You must take reasonable steps to ensure that employees do not work more than an average of 48 hours per week (excluding lunch breaks).

-• Employees are entitled to 5.6 weeks' paid leave a year and rest periods of a specified length in each working day and in each seven day period.
+Employees are entitled to 5.6 weeks of paid leave per year, and rest periods of a specified length in each working day and in each seven-day period.

-• You need to keep sufficient records to show that you are complying with the regulations.
+You must keep sufficient records to show that you are complying with the regulations.

 Working time regulations